Ecstasy is a Schedule I narcotic under the federal Controlled Substances Act.

 A felony conviction carries 16 months 2 or 3 years in state prison and a fine up to $10,000.

-A conviction under this code section allows a defendant be eligible to seek a diversionary program such as penal code 1000 where successful completion can result in dismissal of your charges.
+A conviction under this code section allows a defendant to be eligible to seek a diversionary program such as penal code 1000 where successful completion can result in dismissal of your charges.

 Possession of any controlled substance is illegal (unless you have a valid prescription) so obviously, an attempt to sell it is also unlawful3.